Bridging to Monmouth Beach

 Since Monmouth Beach is pretty much surrounded by water — a creek, a river and an ocean — bridges are necessary.
 The borough once had two water overpasses, today just one remains.

-The Patten Avenue Bridge that connects Monmouth Beach and North Long Branch, over Manahasset Creek (an indentation of Pleasure Bay) was built in the 1920s.
+The Patten Avenue Bridge, connecting Monmouth Beach and North Long Branch, over Manahasset Creek (an indentation of Pleasure Bay) was built in the 1920s.
 According to borough records, in its early years the bridge could be opened for boats.